dbt-labs/docs.getdbt.com/website/docs/docs/deploy/source-freshness.md

 ### Enabling source freshness snapshots

-[`dbt build`](reference/commands/build) does _not_ include source freshness checks when it builds and tests resources in your DAG.
-As such, here's a common pattern for defining jobs:
+[`dbt build`](reference/commands/build) does _not_ include source freshness checks when building and testing resources in your DAG.
+Instead, you can use one of these common patterns for defining jobs:
 - Add `dbt build` to the run step to run models, tests, and so on.
 - Select the **Generate docs on run** checkbox to automatically [generate project docs](/docs/collaborate/build-and-view-your-docs#set-up-a-documentation-job)
 - Select the **Run on source freshness** checkbox to enable [source freshness](#checkbox) as the first to step of the job.